 Actually, though, that was a math error.
 While only about a mile of the PCT itself is within the area closed by the fire, the best available reroute, via a pair of dirt forest service roads, is actually two mile detour that skips 2.6 miles of the PCT.
 In this case, the fire detour was shorter than the trail being skipped.
-Shorter is not necessarily better: because the fire detour was shorter, that made it steeper, since it had to gain the same elevation in a shorter distance.
+Shorter is not necessarily better: because the fire detour was shorter, that made it steeper, since it had to gain the same elevation in less distance.

 It didn’t help either that I made the turn onto the first forest road a little too early, following a construction access road instead.
 This cut a little distance off, but made for a steep course correction up to the road we were supposed to be on.

-I took a long lunch break there, eating part of my dinner, before finally hiking on.
+It was scenic, with a small wooden bridge over the creek, and I took a long lunch break there, eating part of my dinner, before finally hiking on.
 As the trail made its way further west, Big Bear Lake came into view.
 Since it actually had water (unlike Baldwin Lake), there were quite a few boats out on the lake.